 What’s the situation in Leicester?

-In Leicester, according to NHS records, there are 2,173 people over 65 years old living with dementia (November 2022 data).
-This is expected to rise to 4,185 people by 2035.
-151 people under the age of 65 are living with early onset dementia.
+In Leicester, according to NHS records, there are over 2,000 people over 65 years old living with dementia (November 2022 data).
+This is expected to double and rise to over 4,000 people by 2035.
+Over 150 people under the age of 65 are living with early onset dementia in the city.

 Leicester, Leicestershire and Rutland’s Living Well with Dementia Strategy 2019-2022 sets out the ambition for the local area to support people to live well with dementia.
 You can view the strategy at the bottom of this page.
 It reflects the national strategic direction outlined in the Prime Minister’s Challenge on Dementia 2020.